sematext/docs/docs/logs/faq.md

 in your timezone, which is 1 hour ahead of UTC, that means that 14:00 UTC is actually 1 hours in the future.

-Currently, our Logs Management App does not display logs that have timestamps in the future, but it does accept them, and shows them when those timestamps stop being in the future.
+Currently, our Logs App does not display logs that have timestamps in the future, but it does accept them, and shows them when those timestamps stop being in the future.

 Another possibility why you are not seeing your logs is that their structure clashes with the structure of your existing logs in the same